-Membrane sweeping, also known as cervical sweeping or membrane stripping, manually stimulates the cervix to release the hormone called prostaglandins for promoting the onset of natural labor.
+Membrane sweeping, also known as cervical sweeping or membrane stripping, manually stimulates the cervix to release the hormone called prostaglandins, for promoting the onset of natural labor (1).

-It is a useful method but can also bring discomfort, irregular contractions, and some bleeding.
-However, this technique reduces the need for other medical interventions such as prostaglandins and oxytocins for inducing labor or even a C-section for delivering the child (1).
+It could be a useful method but might also bring discomfort, irregular contractions, and some bleeding.
+This technique may also reduce the need for other medical interventions such as prostaglandins and oxytocins for inducing labor or even a C-section for delivering the child (2).

 Doctors or midwives may recommend this procedure, but only under certain circumstances.